Can you hear it now? Over and over like a broken record – “I’m bored, I’m bored, I’m bored … I’m BORED!”

 Must be the school holidays!

 I say, if you can’t beat em’ join them!
-Get your chores quickly and be prepared to let the house go a little and embrace school holidays.
-Get out your diary and pen in a few outside plans to keep your kids busy, and most of all, tuckered out!
+Get your chores done quickly, be prepared to let the house go a little and embrace school holidays.

 Does your child love reading?
 Use that to your advantage these holidays.
 Have them make finger puppets of the characters in their favourite story and after they’re done role play it with them!
 Too easy and all you need is paper, markers, sticky-tape and scissors!